Skip to content

 # Train the model

-results = model.train(data='coco-pose.yaml', epochs=100, imgsz=640)
+results = model.train(data="coco-pose.yaml", epochs=100, imgsz=640)

 # Start training from a pretrained *.pt model

-yolo detect train data=coco-pose.yaml model=yolov8n.pt epochs=100 imgsz=640
+yolo pose train data=coco-pose.yaml model=yolo11n-pose.pt epochs=100 imgsz=640

 Sample Images and Annotations